CoffeeJunkiee/coffeejunkiee.github.io/_pages/HTB-OSCP-Prep.md

 ### Write Ups OSCP Like

-In the following content I will explain the ten machines that were published in this website in order to earn the OSCP certification.
+In the following content I will explain the eleven machines that were published in this website in order to earn the OSCP certification.

 **Note:** All the machines showed here were write ups from retired machines from [Hack The Box](https://www.hackthebox.eu/)